AbidHasan95/roberta-base-squad2/README.md

 ## Usage

 ### In Haystack
 Haystack is an NLP framework by deepset.
-You can use this model in a Hasytack pipeline to do question answering at scale (over many documents).
+You can use this model in a Haystack pipeline to do question answering at scale (over many documents).
 To load the model in [Haystack](https://github.com/deepset-ai/haystack/):
 ```python
 reader = FARMReader(model_name_or_path="deepset/roberta-base-squad2")
 # or